Mother reading a book to her young child

 • Harlem School District

-• YMCA of Rock River Valley
+• YMCA of Rock River Valley — Funds after-school literacy staff to deliver instruction to after-school care participants.

 Book Distribution Grants